Root Canal Therapy – Milton, MA

 Don’t Be Afraid; Save Your Tooth

 Dental infections can be very painful, and they typically end with tooth loss.
-You can stop the discomfort and retain a full set of natural teeth by undergoing root canal therapy, a procedure where the infected tissues inside your tooth are removed.
+You can often stop the discomfort and retain your natural teeth by undergoing root canal therapy, a procedure where the infected tissues inside your tooth are removed.
 While root canals have something of a frightening reputation, the modern version of the treatment is actually relatively painless and will help you find relief from your severe toothache.
 Thanks to state-of-the-art technology, the treatment is easier and more reliable than ever before.
-Get in touch with us today to schedule an appointment with Dr. Peter Rider if you think you might have an infection that can only be treated with root canal therapy in our Milton, MA dental office.
+Get in touch with us today to schedule an appointment if you think you may need root canal therapy in Milton.

 Why Choose Milton Hill Dental for Root Canal Therapy?

 - Comfortable Dental Office and Welcoming Team

 Do I Need Root Canal Therapy?